Taking Care of #1: YOURSELF!

 Teachers, no matter the institution, have one trait in common.
 They spend the better part of their lives helping others.
 Online ESL teachers have neither a better or worse experience–just different.
 A large number of us provide services to clientele who live on other continents, requiring us to be awake at odd times of the day.
-When we are teaching, we must be exuberant, alert, and attentive for several hours at a time.
+When we are teaching, we must be:

 If this is you, it’s time to reevaluate!

 Just because Teacher X can work ten hours straight without a break doesn’t mean Teacher Y can do the same thing.
 And…Teacher Y shouldn’t feel dejected about that!
 We all do what we can with the gifts we’ve been given.
 Comparison, being the “thief of joy”, is one of the most demoralizing things we can do to ourselves.
 For example, when we are on social media, it is natural to compare ourselves to other teachers.
 Some feel bad if they can’t wake up at 3 a.m. to complete 14 back-to-back classes.
 In reality, our competence is entirely unrelated to how many online classes we can handle in one day.

 We Can’t Help Others Until We Help Ourselves

 This is a mantra we should say to ourselves at least a dozen times a day.
 Because online ESL is a decently paying job, teachers are tempted to push themselves to the limit in order to make staggering amounts of money each month.
 This is a job that is almost solely performance-based, so it is difficult to decline the incredible financial rewards we can reap.
 Yet, the detriment lies in making ourselves so sick or exhausted, thus incurring those dreaded Teacher No-Shows!
 In this case, exhaustion would set you back further, as Teacher No-Shows usually incur a penalty.